kiranpatil353/ffsb/README.md

 == Description ==

- This Plugin is used as a flat file slider - users can Add/Edit/Delete slides and change their disply position
+ This Plugin is used as a flat file slider - users can Add/Edit/Delete slides and change their display position

- To fetch the slider at from end - use shortcode <?php echo do_shortcode('[flat-slider]');?>
+ To fetch the slider at front end - use shortcode <?php echo do_shortcode('[flat-slider]');?>

  In plugin you can add , Edit , delete the slides also sort as per your requirements .